 Open issues summary

+Issue 1-1: If SRS aggregation is coupled with other UE capabilities

+Proposals

+Proposal from Ericsson:

+Network can only configure SRS aggregation if UE report below capability:

+The intra-band contiguous CA with number of UL CC equal or greater than 2

+dualPA-Architecture IE is absence for the same intra-band band combination mentioned above

+Recommended WF

+Discuss in the meeting

-we clarify the condition.
+Ericsson: we clarify the condition.
 It is not clear in the original LS.
 The most critical thing is how network interpret the single RF chain.
 There is no single RF chain capability.
 The capability is independent of CA capability.
 In LS we divided the scenario into single uplink and multiple uplink CA configurations.

 CATT: Ericsson proposal is how to identify UE implements single RF chain.
 It is not required by LS.
 In RAN1, there is agreement SRS is decoupled with CA.